Tips for providing a meal

 - Label the containers with the contents, date prepared, and your name.

-- Give clear written instructions for any additional preparation that may need to be done (heating times/temps, etc.).
 This can be on an attached piece of paper or written directly on a disposable container or foil covering.

 - Arrange a time to deliver the meal and be on time.
 Call if there is a change in plans.

-- If you would like to provide a meal without cooking it yourself, takeout food from a restaurant is also an option.
+- If you would like to provide a meal without cooking it yourself, takeout food from a restaurant is an option.